bahanonu/ciatah/README.md

 - Clone the `calciumImagingAnalysis` repository (using [GitHub desktop](https://desktop.github.com/) or command line) or download the repository zip and unzip.
 - Point the MATLAB path to the `calciumImagingAnalysis` root folder (*NOT* `@calciumImagingAnalysis` sub-folder in the repository).
 - Run the below MATLAB commands.
+- After, likely want to run `modelAddNewFolders` first in order to add folders containing imaging data to the current class object.
 - [Optional] Users on Windows systems should download `Everything` (https://www.voidtools.com/).
 It is a very useful and fast search engine that can allow users to quickly get lists of folders then need to analyze in `calciumImagingAnalysis`.

 ```MATLAB